The demand for commercial roof repair (and, consequently, repair products) is on the rise and not expected to slow down any time soon!

 Clogged drains can be due to leaves, tree pollen, or dirt built up.
 Regular roof maintenance service can save you time and money from debris causing damage.

-Clogged drains present a threat to the roof during heavy rain, snow, winds, and during wildfires.
+Clogged drains present a threat to the roof during severe weather events, including wildfires.
 That debris sitting in your gutter could become tinder for embers floating around to land on.
 Snow and wind can rip gutters off the roof, potentially opening vulnerable spots that can invite water and pest damage.

 Installing new gutters and drains is usually a smart investment.
 Newer gutters can be self-cleaning or require much less maintenance than older cheap aluminum ones.